Japanese occupation of West Sumatra: Prelude

 In December 1941, the Japanese 14th Army, under the command of Vice Admiral Nobutake Kondō, successfully defeated U.S. military forces on Luzon Island, facilitating the Japanese occupation of the Philippines.
 Concurrently, the Imperial Japanese Navy, with intelligence from the Japanese 25th Army, sank the British battleships Prince of Wales and Repulse in Singaporean waters on December 10, 1941, which dealt a severe blow to British naval strength in Southeast Asia.
 With no immediate reinforcements, the British Pacific Fleet withdrew to Ceylon, leaving Malaya vulnerable to rapid Japanese advances.
 This loss also forced Allied forces to scatter across the Dutch East Indies, further weakening their ability to defend the region.
-Following these operations, the 16th Army, led by Lieutenant General Hitoshi Imamura, and the 25th Army, under the command of General Yamashita Tomoyuki, began their sights on taking control of Indonesia.
+Following these operations, the 16th Army, led by Lieutenant General Hitoshi Imamura, and the 25th Army, under the command of General Yamashita Tomoyuki, set their sights on taking control of Indonesia.
 From intelligence reports, the Netherlands was well aware of Japan's intention to expand its influence to Indonesia.
 Therefore, the Dutch tried to organize a limited militia, including cadets such as at the Military Academy in Breda into corps of vaandrigs.
 Sumatra itself hosted the second-largest concentration of Dutch East Indies troops, following Java.
 The island's defense was overseen by Major General Roelof Overakker, of the Sumatra High Command.
 Approximately 4,500 Royal Netherlands East Indies Army (KNIL) soldiers, including both garrison and militia forces, were stationed on the island.

 The Sumatra High Command was organized into four Territorial Commands: North Sumatra, West Sumatra-Tapanuli, Riau, and South Sumatra.
 The Territorial Command of West Sumatra and Tapanuli, led by Lieutenant Colonel John H. M. Blogg, managed the defense of the western region of Sumatra.
 The Dutch stationed one infantry company each in Padang, Emmahaven (Teluk Bayur), Fort de Kock (Bukittinggi), and Sibolga.
-Additionally, Padangsidempuan and Tarutung were defended by three infantry sections each.
+Additionally, Padangsidimpuan and Tarutung were defended by three infantry sections each.
 Two infantry companies, supported by a militia company, were assigned to protect Pekanbaru.
 Key strategic assets defended by these troops included the harbors at Emmahaven and Sibolga, as well as the airfields in Pekanbaru and Padang.
 To reinforce these defenses, a battery of 75mm cannon was stationed to guard Emmahaven harbor, and an airborne machine gun section was deployed to protect the Pekanbaru airfield.
 Beyond regular troops, the Dutch deployed a Landstorm company to safeguard critical infrastructure in western Sumatra.
 A Stadswacht (city watch) company was tasked with guarding Padang, while Bukittinggi, Sawahlunto, and Sibolga each had a section of similar units for defense.
 Additionally, a mobile first aid detachment operated under this command to support military efforts.